-1. Integration with Suppliers
+1. Build a Strong Relationship with Suppliers

-4. Employ Smart Warehousing Tactics
+2. Employ Smart Warehousing Tactics

 - Ship everything by air so everyone receives their orders next-day.
 Of course, this option is very costly and may run you right out of business.